i18next/i18next-http-backend/README.md

 ## Advice:

-If you don't want to manage your translation json files manually or are simply looking for a better management solution, take a look at i18next-locize-backend
+If you don't want to manage your translation files manually or are simply looking for a better management solution, take a look at [i18next-locize-backend](https://github.com/locize/i18next-locize-backend).

 # Getting started